yasenstar/opensource/README.md

 # opensource
-information about myself learning and practice on opensource world
+information about learning and practice on opensource world